 Antiviral drugs inhibit the viral replication cycle and therefore slow down the infection, giving the immune system more time to respond.
-Many antiviral drugs are small chemical entities but some proteins can also be used as antivirals, including carbohydrate-binding proteins (lectins) from plants.
-The traditional route for the development of antiviral small-molecule drugs is lengthy and uncertain, involving the screening of chemical libraries or natural resources for lead compounds that bind specific targets (in this case SARS-CoV-2), followed by the diversification of the leads to find chemical structures that achieve the greatest potency (ideally blocking one or more stages of the viral life cycle).
-Once the appropriate chemical entities have been discovered and validated, it is necessary to design fully or partially synthetic production methods that can be scaled up.
-The drugs must then be tested in vitro, in preclinical models, and finally in humans, to ensure safety and efficacy.

-One way to shorten this development process is to focus on drugs that are already safety tested and repurpose them for the treatment of patients infected with SARS-Cov-2.
-Lectins are known to bind and inactivate a broad range of viruses by blocking the glycan structures present on the virus surface [37].
-For example, griffithsin is a 121-amino-acid lectin produced by red algae of the genus Griffithsia, which acts as an entry inhibitor against multiple viruses for which no vaccine is currently available, including Human immunodeficiency virus (HIV) [38], Zaire ebolavirus [39] and the coronaviruses responsible for the original SARS outbreak (SARS-CoV) [40] and the subsequent outbreak of Middle East respiratory syndrome (MERS-CoV) [41].
-Griffithsin has potent activity against these viruses but low toxicity towards human cells, offering a broad and effective therapeutic window.
-It is not yet clear whether griffithsin inactivates SARS-CoV-2, but the surface-exposed spike protein of SARS-CoV and SARS-CoV-2 are highly conserved, with some conserved and some unique glycan positions [19,20].
+Many antiviral drugs are small chemical entities produced efficiently using synthetic or semisynthetic processes, and it is unlikely a switch to plant-based production would be beneficial or even practical.
+However, some proteins can also be used as antivirals, including carbohydrate-binding proteins (lectins) from plants.
+Lectins are known to bind and inactivate a broad range of viruses by blocking the glycan structures present on the virus surface [46].
+For example, griffithsin is a 121-amino-acid lectin produced by red algae of the genus Griffithsia.
+It acts as an entry inhibitor against multiple viruses for which no vaccine is currently available, including HIV [47], Zaire ebolavirus [48] and the coronaviruses responsible for the original SARS outbreak (SARS-CoV) [49] and the subsequent outbreak of Middle East respiratory syndrome (MERS-CoV) [50].
+Griffithsin has potent activity against these viruses but low toxicity toward human cells, offering a broad and effective therapeutic window.
+It is not yet clear whether griffithsin inactivates SARS-CoV-2, but the surface-exposed S protein of SARS-CoV and SARS-CoV-2 are highly conserved, with some conserved and some unique glycan positions [25,26].
 Cross-reaction is therefore very likely.
-Similarly, scytovirin is a 95-amino-acid lectin from the cyanobacterium Scytonema varium [42] which is also active against multiple viruses, including HIV, Zaire ebolavirus, Marburg virus and SARS-CoV [43].
-A study of 33 additional plant lectins revealed that 20 of the candidates showed some activity against SARS-CoV, with EC50 values in the middle nanomolar range and no toxicity at concentrations of up to 100 μg/ml [44].
-Mannose-binding lectins typically showed the strongest activity against SARS-CoV, suggesting that high-mannose glycans might be the most effective epitopes for an interaction-blocking vaccine.
+Similarly, scytovirin is a 95-amino-acid lectin from the cyanobacterium Scytonema varium [51] which is also active against multiple viruses, including HIV, Zaire ebolavirus, Marburg virus and SARS-CoV [52].
+A study of 33 additional plant lectins revealed that 20 of the candidates showed some activity against SARS-CoV, with EC50 values in the middle nanomolar range and no toxicity at concentrations of up to 100 μg/ml [53].
+Mannose-binding lectins typically showed the strongest activity against SARS-CoV, suggesting that high-mannose glycans might be the most effective targets.
 However, lectins specific for galactose, N-acetylgalactosamine, glucose and N-acetylglucosamine also showed antiviral effects, although the EC50 values varied over a greater range.
 Interestingly, the lectins appeared to target two different stages of the viral replication cycle, indicating a built-in mechanism for the prevention of escape mutants.
-Plants have been used to produce a range of antiviral lectins including griffithsin [45,46], cyanovirin-N [47–50], and cyanovirin-N fusion proteins [51], as well as transgenic rice lines expressing griffithsin and cyanovirin-N simultaneously in the seeds, with or without the antibody 2G12 [36].
+Plants have been used to produce a range of antiviral lectins including griffithsin [54,55], cyanovirin-N [56–59], and cyanovirin-N fusion proteins [60], as well as transgenic rice lines expressing griffithsin and cyanovirin-N simultaneously in the seeds, with or without the antibody 2G12 [43].
 Transient expression in plants would provide rapid access to antiviral proteins and the process can be scaled up to provide gram amounts within a few weeks.
 Transgenic plants could then be used to provide a more permanent resource for even larger-scale production.

 The future